Urban Planning Courses

 UP427: Digital Storytelling

-One of the primary requirements of planning education is to prepare students to understand and address multiple dimensions of social inequalities based on class, race, gender, age, religion etc. as they relate to urban realities.
-Toward that end, storytelling can play a central role in planning education and practice by democratizing knowledge, sharpening critical judgement, and expanding our practical tools.
+Digital Storytelling explores how storytelling can play a central role in planning education and practice by democratizing knowledge, sharpening critical judgement, and expanding our practical tools.
 This course, by exploring other mediums of communication, seeks to move beyond the hegemony of textual communication and introduce means that might further democratize both production and dissemination of knowledge.
-In this course we offer a range of digital communication tools that are critical to inclusive planning and education.
+In this course we offer a range of digital communication tools (eg. by podcast, video, info graph and storymap) that are critical to inclusive planning and education.

 UP428: International Planning Studio